-One is this Whole Wheat Banana Muffin recipe.
+After an overload of sweet treats and baked goods during holiday season, to help ease myself out of the sweet stuff, I turn to some tried and true recipes that are lower in sugar and higher in the healthy stuff, but will still fulfill my cravings.
+One is this Whole-Wheat Banana Muffins recipe.
 It has been made internet-wide time and time again, and everyone agrees, they are pretty darn fluffy for whole wheat muffins!
-I especially love these on days like today.
 They are a wonderful treat on any lazy Sunday, but also a powerhouse on-the-go breakfast for when you have a day of shopping and busy errand running ahead.

 The “frosting” in the picture below is actually a mixture of some leftover mashed banana, “raw” almond butter, ground flaxseeds, and a wee bit of molasses, cinnamon, and nutmeg.
 For an even sweeter added touch, go ahead and “frost” these muffins with your favorite jam.